 |About game plus historical detail:|| |

-Would you stand-up to the task and manage to prevail against odds, leading the US Marines & US Navy to victory over the determined Barbarian forces?
+Would you stand-up to the task and manage to prevail against odds, leading your tribe to success in The Great Game?

 |Number of players:|| |

 This is fantastic game in a sense that it very elegantly scales from 1 (solo) to 5 players.
 The sweet-spot is a usually around 3, maybe 4 – but make no mistake, all allowed counts give very good game-play experience.